Clean-CaDET/challenges/Classes/README.md

 # Maintainable Classes; Write Classes that have a Single Responsibility

 ## 1. Challenge description
 Our general goal is to create classes that have a single responsibility, thus adhering to the Single Responsibility Principle.
-We first need to understand the class's structural stereotype and infer its semantic meaning.
-We can then analyze the class's structural cohesion and coupling to determine if its suitable for the class's structural stereotype, as well as its semantic cohesion to ensure it matches the class's semantic meaning.
-During this process we identify areas for improvement and apply _extract method_, _move method_, or _extract class_ refactorings to increase the class's focus.
+First, we must understand the class's structural stereotype and infer its semantic meaning.
+We can then analyze the class's structural cohesion and coupling to determine if it is suitable for the class's structural stereotype and its semantic cohesion to ensure it matches the class's semantic meaning.
+During this process, we identify areas for improvement and apply _extract method_, _move method_, or _extract class_ refactorings to increase the class's focus.
 Analyze the [AchievementService class](https://github.com/Clean-CaDET/challenges/blob/master/Classes/Achievements.cs) and ensure it satisfies the single responsibility principle.

 ## 2. Solving the challenge